 What if I have a question about how my information has been used?

 You can contact us and ask us:

 - what information we've stored about you and get a copy to keep

 - to delete your information from our records or withdraw your consent

 If you have any questions about how your information is collected or used, you can contact us at:

 Citizens Advice Corby Kettering

 You can read more detailed information about how some of our services use information on the Citizens Advice website.

-If you’re not happy with how we have used your information, you can contact us.
+If you’re not happy with how we've used your information, you can contact us.

-You can also contact the Information Commissioner's Office to raise a concern about how we have used your information.
+You can also contact the Information Commissioner's Office to raise a concern about how we've used your information.